“Dreadful Medicine” Living History

 Display and discussion near fort flagpole and cannons

 Visit with Ezekiel Hale Boggs, a barber-dentist-surgeon from Oxford Village in the 1770s, to learn about tooth pulling, amputation, blood letting, and other scary medical practices in the days before anesthesia and clean tools were the norm.
-During the American Revolution the the village barber-surgeon often provided medical aid on the battlefield.
+During the American Revolution the village barber-surgeon often provided medical aid on the battlefield.
+Mr. Boggs has an extensive collection of medical instruments that were the daily tools of his profession.

 Sponsored by the Fairhaven Office of Tourism.
 Weather permitting.
 Free.
 For more info, call 508-979-4085 or email FairhavenTours@fairhaven-ma.gov.